 - Marketing.
 We may use your information to communicate with you about a drug or service that is currently being prescribed.
-Other communications where payment is received by Highland Springs Specialty Clinic is considered marketing and requires us to obtain an authorization from you prior to releasing such communication.
-If you do not want us to do this, contact the Highland Springs Specialty Clinic Privacy Officer whose information is listed at the end of this notice to “opt out” of such communications.
+Other communications where payment is received by Valley Behavioral Health is considered marketing and requires us to obtain an authorization from you prior to releasing such communication.
+If you do not want us to do this, contact the Valley Behavioral Health Privacy Officer whose information is listed at the end of this notice in order to “opt out” of such communications.
 Should you choose to “opt out” it will be treated as if it were a revocation of authorization.

 - Fund Raising.
-We may use your information to contact you to ask for donations to Highland Springs Specialty Clinic.
+We may use your information to contact you to ask for donations to Valley Behavioral Health.
 We may disclose your information to a related foundation for the same purpose.
-If you do not want us to do this, contact the Highland Springs Specialty Clinic Privacy Officer to “opt out” of such communications.
+If you do not want us to do this, contact the Valley Behavioral Health Privacy Officer in order to “opt out” of such communications.
 Should you choose to “opt out” it will be treated as if it were a revocation of authorization.

 - Request Restrictions.
 You have the right to ask us to restrict how we use or disclose your health information.
 We will consider your request.
 However, we are not required to agree except to restrict your health information from going to a health plan for purposes of carrying out payment or health plan operations if you have first paid for the health care service or item out of pocket in full.
 If we do agree, we will comply with the request unless the information is needed to provide you with emergency treatment.
 We cannot agree to restrict disclosures that are required by law or for treatment purposes.